Hurwitz Theory of Elliptic Orbifolds, I: Shifted-symmetric polynomials

 \begin{corollary} The following generating functions of surface tilings with specified non-zero curvatures lie in a ring of quasimodular forms: \end{corollary}

-All but the first case follows from the results of this paper.
-The level, even for triangulations, is $\Gamma_1(N)$ because the generating function is expressible in integer powers of $q$, even though a priori, the relevant quasimodular form may only be expressible as a series in $q^{1/N}$.
-So the generating function will be modular with respect to $\tau\mapsto \tau+1$.
+All but the first case follows from Theorem \ref{modular1}, with only the first case requiring Theorem \ref{conj}.
+The level, even for triangulations, is $\Gamma_1(6)$ because the generating function is expressible in integer powers of $q$, rather than $q^{1/N}$.
+So the generating function is modular with respect to $\tau\mapsto \tau+1$.

-Using arithmetic techniques, P. Smillie and I \cite{engsmi} showed that the appropriate generating function for positive curvature triangulations is in fact a modular form for $SL_2(\Z)$ of pure weight $10$.
-In particular, the above results are not necessarily optimal---for instance, Corollary \ref{modular2} says that this generating function is quasi-modular of mixed weight for $\Gamma_1(6)$ with a large weight bound.
+\begin{remark} Using arithmetic techniques, P. Smillie and the author \cite{engsmi} showed that the appropriate generating function for positive curvature triangulations is in fact a modular form for $SL_2(\Z)$ of pure weight $10$.
+In particular, the above results are not necessarily optimal---for instance, Corollary \ref{modular2} only says that this generating function is quasi-modular of mixed weight for $\Gamma_1(6)$ with a large weight bound. \end{remark}

-Still, the vector space $QM^{\leq{\rm wt}}(\Gamma_1(N))$ is finite-dimensional and even has explicit bases.
+The vector space $QM^{\leq{\rm wt}}(\Gamma_1(N))$ is finite-dimensional and even has explicit bases.
 Thus it is possible in principle to compute the generating function for any of the above tiling problems from the knowledge of a finite number of $q$-coefficients.